-2022 has been a year of tremendous momentum at Woodstock Byrdcliffe Guild.
-On behalf of the Board, Staff and dedicated Volunteers who contribute to our ongoing success, we would like to share how your contributions continue to support Byrdcliffe’s mission of providing the community with a diverse program of exhibitions, performances, classes, workshops, and artist residencies.
+In 2023, we continued to forge forward with tremendous momentum at Woodstock Byrdcliffe Guild.
+On behalf of the Board, Staff and dedicated Volunteers who contribute to our ongoing success, we would like to thank you and share how your contributions continue to support Byrdcliffe’s mission of providing the community with a diverse program of exhibitions, performances, classes, workshops, and artist residencies.

 We are grateful to you, our dedicated supporters, in this time of change and regrowth.
 Please consider making your contribution today; your year-end financial support is greatly appreciated and is never taken for granted.
 Every donation directly impacts our organization to ensure we preserve our history and protect our future.